GSA-TTS/FAC-transition-site/src/_collections/walkthrough/04-eligibility.md

 Before starting a new audit, you'll answer a few questions to confirm your entity must submit an audit.

 The single audit submission process is for the following types of entities who spend $750,000 or more in Federal grant awards in a fiscal year:
-* non-profits
+* Non-profits
-* state and local governments
+* State and local governments
-* institutions of higher education
+* Institutions of higher education
 * Indian tribes or Tribal organizations

 ### Tribal and ACEE submission extensions for Audit Year 2023